pgambino5851/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+`describe()` is used to group a set of tests based on a similar function or component that each test checks for. `it()` is used for describing the expected output for a specific test that ideally should be testing only one part of the function's/component's expected functionality.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    The point of TDD is to make sure you're writing tests before you can write enough code for your function/component to be able to pass the test.
+If it succeeds, you move onto a new test and refactoring your code to make sure it completes the new test and so on.
+If it fails, you go back, refactor, and make sure it can pass the original test before moving on.
+This makes sure you're writing minimalist, clean code that you know fulfills at least your MVP goals.
+I like the approach in theory, but it's difficult to see the full importance yet because of the small-scale nature of the projects we've been working on to learn testing.
+We've gotten so used to finding errors and testing our code incrementally without necessarily using TDD that it seems more like a nice tool than a necessity right now.

 1. Mention three types of automated tests.

+Jest, react-test-scripts, supertest

 ## Project Set Up